AntoineCavaille/terraform-fmt-check/README.md

 # Terraform fmt check docker action

-This action check if your terraform files in your root directory are into canonical format.
+This action check if your terraform files in your root directory are into canonical format. <br>
+The default command is `terraform fmt -diff -check -recursive .`

 ## Inputs

-None.
+`terraform-path` - Setup a custom PATH for your `terraform fmt` command to run

 ## Outputs